-Literature discussing projective designs often defines these objects as finite subsets of projective spaces on which the average of certain Jacobi polynomials vanish.
-We prefer Definition \ref{def:weight} for its elementary formulation and clear geometric intuition.
-It was proven by Lyubich \cite[Proposition 2.2]{Lyubich09} that the projective case of Definition \ref{def:weight} is equivalent to the definition more common in the literature.
-We note that the work of Lyubich has a typo, and that the word ``tight'' in their proposition should be omitted.
+Literature discussing projective designs often defines these objects as finite subsets of projective spaces on which the averages of certain Jacobi polynomials vanish.
+It was proven by Lyubich \cite[Proposition 2.2]{Lyubich09} that the projective settings of Definition \ref{def:weight} are equivalent to the definition more common in the literature.
+We note that the work of Lyubich has a typo: the word ``tight'' in their proposition should be omitted.